teicee/YOURLS-AuthMgrPlus/README.md

 #### NOTE:
-This is a fork of nicwaller's [Authmgr](https://github.com/nicwaller/yourls-authmgr-plugin) merged with Ian barber's[Seperate User's](https://github.com/joshp23/Yourls-Separate-Users) plugin.
+This is a fork of nicwaller's [Authmgr](https://github.com/nicwaller/yourls-authmgr-plugin) merged with Ian barber's [Separate Users](https://github.com/joshp23/Yourls-Separate-Users) plugin.
 Both code bases underwent heavy rewrites, and have been extensively updated and tightly integrated here, resulting in a lean and highly functional user authorization management environment.

 ### Support Dev
 All of my published code is developed and maintained in spare time, if you would like to support development of this, or any of my published code, I have set up a Liberpay account for just this purpose.
 Thank you.